mgimferrer/APOST3D/README.md

 $APOST3D_PATH/apost3d name-input > name-output.apost
 ```

-**Important**: The input extension (.inp) is mandatory for the name-input file, but has not to be included in the command line.
-Detailed description of the input file format, together with the options available is provided [here](DOCUMENTATION.md)
+**Important**: A name-input.fchk and name-input.inp files must be in the folder.
+A detailed description of the input file format is provided in the Documentation.

 ## Documentation

-The `APOST-3D` documentation is hosted [here](DOCUMENTATION.md).
+The `APOST-3D` documentation is [here](DOCUMENTATION.md).

 ## Citations